MrSmith33/vox/readme.md

 - Can be used for scripting and standalone programs (both JIT and AOT compilation)
 - No dependencies (except D compiler)

-## Similarities to D language
+## Similarities to the D language

 - Same syntax for most portions of the language (struct, function, enum, for, while, if, UFCS, slices, arrays)
 - Conditional compilation
-- Templates, Variadic templates and functions
+- Templates, Variadic templates, and functions
 - C interoperability

-## Differences from D language
+## Differences with the D language

 - No GC, minimal runtime, no classes (only structs), no exceptions
 - More compile-time features, faster CTFE
-- Using templates for heavy calculations is discouraged, instead CTFE can be used for introspection, and code generation.
+- Using templates for heavy calculations is discouraged, instead, CTFE can be used for introspection, and code generation.
 - Macros (WIP)
 - No C++ interoperability